Updated: Nov 9

 Does 'gear' matter?

-Most serious photographers will favour a dedicated camera for all types of photography rather than a phone camera, and I agree that the versatility of a camera, with its choice of lenses and myriad of settings to achieve different results, is generally preferable to a phone camera which is essentially a ‘point and shoot’ camera, albeit an ever improving one.
+Most serious photographers will favour a dedicated camera for all types of photography rather than a phone camera, and I agree that the versatility of a camera, with its choice of lenses and myriad of settings to achieve different results, means it is generally preferable to a phone camera which is essentially a ‘point and shoot’ camera, albeit an ever improving one.

 "Great photography is about depth of feeling, not depth of field." -Peter Adams (Commercial photographer)